 Where palm oil is used in our chocolate or filling, we declare it on the label as vegetable oil, in compliance with the Food Standards Code.

-While we only use about 0.2% of global yields of palm oil, we still believe that it is important that we demonstrate our responsibility to sustainability buying Roundtable of Sustainable Palm Oil (RSPO) palm oil.
-We have committed to using only RSPO certified palm oil through the organisation's mass balance program by 2015 in all our markets around the world.
+We believe it is important to demonstrate our responsibility to sustainability and since 2013 have used 100% Roundtable of Sustainable Palm Oil (RSPO) certified palm oil, based on mass balance, in all our markets around the world.

 Sustainability is a journey.
 We want to see all of industry use only certified palm oil, and we are stepping up our efforts to see higher social and environmental standards applied.
 We are working with suppliers and organisations such as the RSPO to overcome the challenges the industry faces so we can make the responsible and sustainable production of palm oil a reality.
 Our pledge is help achieve zero net deforestation by 2020.